The local-global conjecture for scheduling with non-linear cost: Abstract

 \section{Abstract}

 We consider the classical scheduling problem on a single machine, on which we need to schedule sequentially $n$ given jobs.
 Every job $j$ has a processing time $p_j$ and a priority weight $w_j$, and for a given schedule a completion time $C_j$.
 In this paper we consider the problem of minimizing the objective value $\sum_j w_j C_j^\beta$ for some fixed constant $\beta>0$.
 This non-linearity is motivated for example by the learning effect of a machine improving its efficiency over time, or by the speed scaling model.
-Except for $\beta=1$, the complexity status of this problem is open.
-Past research mainly focused on the quadratic case ($\beta=2$) and proposed different techniques to speed up exact algorithms.
-This paper proposes new dominance properties and generalizations of existing rules to non-integral $\beta$.
-An experimental study evaluates the impact of the proposed rules on the exact algorithm A*.
+For $\beta=1$, the well-known Smith's rule that orders job in the non-increasing order of $w_j/p_j$ give the optimum schedule.
+However, for $\beta \neq 1$, the complexity status of this problem is open.
+Among other things, a key issue here is that the ordering between a pair of jobs is not well-defined, and might depend on where the jobs lie in the schedule and also on the jobs between them.
+We investigate this question systematically and substantially generalize the previously known results in this direction.
+These results lead to interesting new dominance properties among schedules which lead to huge speed up in exact algorithms for the problem.
+An experimental study evaluates the impact of these properties on the exact algorithm A*.